Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==

+= 3.5.43 =
+* Removed unneeded url purge request for Servebolt-CDN, reducing purge request by 50%.
+* Adapted purge logic for Servebolt-CDN to reduce unneded purges at the CDN.
+If less than 17 urls are needed to purge properly, it will choose that, if not will purge by tag all HTML.
+* Adapted API error output from code based failures during AJAX request to make it reable.

 = 3.5.42 =
 * forcing release.
 45mins after success message from WordPress and its not live. bumping.